Your questions answered – digital advertising on council websites

 Organisations on our advertising network get to choose which advertising categories they do and don’t want to see on their website from our ‘Category Approval List’.
 This can be tailored to fit the priorities of any organisation: for example, for clashes with commercial or cultural concerns.

-They can also choose to remove ‘programmatic’ advertising from sensitive webpages (see below).
+They can also choose to remove ‘programmatic’ advertising from sensitive webpages.
 Partners can get in touch to request an ad is removed at any time.

 What if council teams don’t have the resources to set up this new adtech?